quakerntj/WhereAreYou/README.md

 # Send Request
 Press the name button to know the target's location.
 The google map will open the location for you if target has response.

+# Security
+This software doesn't have a server.
+Your phone ID can be known by only Google and your family.
+I will never try to record you ID.
+I will never try to locate you.
+It's safe to use.